lensvol/pypiece/README.md

 Wrapper around pip for use with flaky connections.

-Basic idea behind it is that default behaviour of `pip` to download all packages at one and compile them can get pretty frustrating in situations, where single error in downloading or installing a package can result in repeating whole process all over again.
+Basic idea behind it is that default behaviour of `pip` to download all packages at once and compile them can get pretty frustrating in situations, where single error in downloading or installing a package can result in repeating whole process all over again.